CDBG Program

 The Community Development Block Grant (CDBG) is a federal grant program by the U.S. Department of Housing and Urban Development (HUD).
 CDBG is a formula grant allocated to local governments for the purpose of developing viable urban communities by providing decent housing, a suitable living environment, and expanding economic opportunities principally for persons of low and moderate-income.

-Each year, the City receives approximately $200,000 of CDBG funds from HUD for local community development, housing activities, and public services.
+Each year, the City receives CDBG funds from HUD for local community development, housing activities, and public services.
 The City administers the distribution of funds to service providers and for capital projects.
 Regulations governing the CDBG program require that each activity meet one of the following three broad national objectives:

 - Benefit people with low and moderate incomes